-The best way to determine their interest is to have a frank, open discussion, but keep in mind that there are some risks to disclosing your plans to exit.
+The best way to determine their interest is to have a frank, open discussion.
+Think about telling an employee or your employees collectively that you want to sell your small business, but keep in mind that there are some risks to disclosing your plans.
 Our guide, Confidentiality and the Sale of Your Business, can help you weigh the benefits and risks of sharing your news with your employees and inquiring about their interest in ownership.

-Whether you decide to sell to your employees or to others, you’ll need to form an exit team who can help you make your sale a success:
+Whether you decide to sell to an employee or to others, you’ll need to form an exit team who can help you make your small business sale a success: